dweissner/dweissner.github.io/_pages/about.md

 Beware of falling debris!
 ------------------------------------------
-This site is under construction as of December 3, 2021.
+This site is under construction.

 Let's connect!